vitorecomp/kong-api-client/README.md

 ## Need fix

 - Better error msg in case of offline kong server
-- User jest expect thorw on the tests
+- User jest expect throw on the tests

 ## Road Map